Certificate in School Counseling

 George Fox’s certificate in school counseling program is designed for those who already hold a master’s or doctoral degree in a mental health field and wish to pursue licensure in the school counseling profession.

-The certificate program, or Initial School Counseling Licensure Preparation Program, allows you to blend your roles of mental health professional and educator for service as a school counselor.
+The certificate program, or Preliminary School Counseling Licensure Preparation Program, allows you to blend your roles of mental health professional and educational leader for service as a school counselor.

 - Be equipped to facilitate students' personal/social, career and academic development through classroom guidance and both individual and group counseling

 - Develop skills as an educational leader who can effectively advocate for all students’ holistic well-being at individual and systemic levels

 - Be equipped to develop, implement and evaluate a comprehensive developmental school counseling program that aligns with the American School Counseling Association’s National Model